Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Simplii stop payment

-These are the steps required to request a stop payment on cheque with Simplii Financial via your online banking portal:
+These are the steps required to request a stop payment on a cheque with Simplii Financial via your online banking portal:

 • Select "More services" from the menu